digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~~~~~~~~~~~~

 SCU also allows package authors to add new choices - add the
-example choice ``Double`` to ``v2/my-pkg/daml/Main.daml``, which will archive
+example choice ``Double`` to ``v2/my-pkg/daml/Main.daml``, which archives
-the current contract and produce a new one with twice the value.
+the current contract and produces a new one with twice the value.

 .. code:: daml